-Pat Cunningham is in his 18th season as Trinity’s head men’s basketball coach.
-He is also the Associate Director of Athletics for Compliance.
+Pat Cunningham is in his 19th season as Trinity’s head men’s basketball coach.
+He also serves as the Associate Director of Athletics for Compliance.

-Coach Cunningham was elected to the National Association of Basketball Coaches (NABC) Board of Directors in May 2015.
-He was honored at the 2011 NCAA Division I Men’s Final Four in Houston, Texas, as a Guardian of the Game by the NABC.
+Coach Cunningham received a high accolade from the National Association of Basketball Coaches (NABC) Board of Directors in 2011.
+He was honored at the NCAA Division I Men’s Final Four in Houston, Texas, as a Guardian of the Game by the NABC.
 Coach Cunningham was the recipient of the Advocacy Award, which recognizes leadership and guidance on issues affecting the basketball community.

-Coach Cunningham is a former member of the NCAA Division III Men’s Basketball Championship Committee.
-He was instrumental in starting the NABC All-Star Game.
+He is a former member of the NCAA Division III Men’s Basketball Championship Committee and was instrumental in starting the NABC All-Star Game.

-Coach Cunningham earned a Bachelor of Arts degree in political science and economics from Kalamazoo (MI) College in 1974.
-An outstanding student-athlete, he was a captain of the Hornets men’s basketball team.
-Coach Cunningham later received a Master of Science degree in athletic administration from Illinois State.
+Coach Cunningham earned a Bachelor of Arts degree in political science from Kalamazoo (MI) College in 1974.
+An exemplary student-athlete, Coach Cunningham was a captain of the Hornets men’s basketball team.
+He later received a Master of Science degree in athletic administration from Illinois State.

-Coach Cunningham and his wife, Mary Jo, are the parents of a son and daughter, fraternal twins Casey and Claire.
+Coach Cunningham and his wife, Mary Jo, are the parents of an adult son and daughter, fraternal twins Casey and Claire.